By Bob DeMarcoWe know as Alzheimer's develops a person losses their ability to remember. Do we know if they lose their ability to feel?

-I read several stories on the Internet about Alzheimer's caregivers and gifts to Alzheimer's sufferers.
+I read several stories on the Internet about Alzheimer's caregivers and gifts to persons living with dementia.

-I believe, as many of you know, that there is more going on in the brain of someone suffering from Alzheimer's than might be apparent on the surface.
+I believe, as many of you know, that there is more going on in the brain of someone living Alzheimer's than might be apparent on the surface.

-Sometimes she looks at me with that blank look on her face.
-I think she is trying to assimilate the information in her brain.
-She can't.
-The egg is cracked.
+This has happened with my mother Dotty.
+I think she was trying to assimilate the information in her brain.
+She couldn't.

 However, sometimes she smiles and says something like -- Joanne is a good daughter.
 I like and enjoy the feeling that comes along with that response.
 Note, it makes me feel good.
 My mother is smiling when she responds, so I have to assume it makes her feel good.